makerdao/pe-checklists/spell/spell-reviewer-mainnet-checklist.md

     * [ ] Ensure `MCD_ESM` address is already relied OR being relied in this spell (as approved by Governance Facilitators, in order to allow de-authing the pause proxy during Emergency Shutdown, via `denyProxy`)
   * [ ] Source code matches corresponding github source code (e.g. diffcheck via vscode `code --diff etherscan.sol github.sol`)
   * [ ] Ensure deployer address is included into `addresses_deployers.sol`
-* IF core system parameter changes are present in the spell
+* IF core system parameter changes are present in the instructions
   * IF stability fee (`jug.ilk.duty`) is updated
     * [ ] ([`DssExecLib.setIlkStabilityFee`](https://github.com/makerdao/dss-exec-lib/blob/v0.0.9/src/DssExecLib.sol#L792)) is used
     * [ ] Comment matches pattern `// Increase ILK-A Stability Fee by X.XX% from X.XX% to X.XX%`